 - 8. From the VLAN ID menu, select the ID of the VLAN the client is authorized to use. - 9.
-In the IP Address field, specify the IP address of the client. - 10.
-Click the Add button.
+In the IP Address field, specify the IP address of the client.

 The DHCP snooping binding entry is added to the database.